Active Substance: ceftaroline fosamil

 Pharmacotherapeutic Group: Antibacterials for systemic use

-- complicated skin and soft tissue infections (cSSTI);
+- Complicated skin and soft tissue infections (cSSTI);

-- community-acquired pneumonia (CAP).
+- Community-acquired pneumonia (CAP).

 Consideration should be given to official guidance on the appropriate use of antibacterial agents.

-What is Zinforo used for?
+What is Zinforo and what is it used for?

-- complicated skin and soft tissue (tissue below the skin) infections.
-‘Complicated’ means that the infection is difficult to treat;
+- Complicated skin and soft tissue (tissue below the skin) infections.
+‘Complicated’ means that the infection is difficult to treat.

-- community-acquired pneumonia (an infection of the lungs that is caught outside of hospital).
+- Community-acquired pneumonia (an infection of the lungs that is caught outside of hospital).

 Prescribers should consider official guidance on the appropriate use of antibiotics.